 SPACES FOR CHANGE joined energy researchers from across the globe at the annual meeting of the International Network on Gender and Sustainable Energy (Energia) held in Rwanda between October 20-27, 2018.
 The meeting brought together 35 energy experts comprising researchers from local and international research organizations, independent think-thanks, national statistical bodies, and members of Technical Advisory Group (TAG).
 Over the past four years, the researchers have been engaged in very rigorous, high quality research aimed at building the evidence base for improving energy interventions’ effectiveness by taking a gender approach.

-The aim of the 2018 annual meeting is to take stock of the energy and gender-focused research that have been done over the past four years in order to reflect on the experience gained and lessons learned.
+The aim of the 2018 annual meeting is to take stock of the various energy and gender-focused research studies that have been done across continents over the past four years, in order to reflect on the experience gained and lessons learned.
 The meeting also presented researchers an opportunity to present the main research findings across countries to peer researchers, and to receive inputs and further guidance from a team of technical experts.
 Drawing from the diverse findings that different research teams presented, a set of key common indicators were formulated, key messages for policy briefs based on the evidence in the research findings were identified, including existing knowledge and new areas for future research.

 Incorporating gender perspective in energy access programmes and energy sector interventions through the generation and dissemination of evidence saw SPACES FOR CHANGE collaborating with the International Institute for Sustainable Development (IISD) and two other research institutions in Bangladesh and India to undertake research investigating the impact of fossil fuel subsidies and their reform on gender.
 The research, conducted in three countries: Bangladesh, India and Nigeria, examined the impact of subsidies on major cooking fuels such as kerosene and liquid petroleum gas (LPG) from a gender perspective.
 SPACES FOR CHANGE conducted the country research in Nigeria.